Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Continuous measurement over time, and simultaneous measurement of multiple observables

-Simultaneous weak measurement of multiple observables $A_1(q,p),\dots,A_s(q,p)$, whether these are in involution or not, can be handled by letting $A(q,p;t)$ switch between these observables on a fast time scale.
-By averaging~\eqref{eq_ModdedStochasticLiouville} over this fast time scale this equation then becomes
+Simultaneous weak measurement of multiple observables $A_1(q,p),\dots,A_s(q,p)$, whether these are in involution or not, can be handled by letting $A(q,p;t)$ in~\eqref{eq_ModdedStochasticLiouville} switch between these observables on a fast time scale.
+Inefficient measurements can be handled in this way too, by sporadically (on the fast time scale) discarding some of the outcomes some of the time, thus reducing~\eqref{eq_ModdedStochasticLiouville} to~\eqref{eq_ModdedLiouville} at those times.
+By averaging the resulting dynamics over the fast time scale one is left with